cgruver/cgruver/_pages/home-lab/deprecated/install-okd.md

 ---

-title: Lab Projects
-permalink: /lab-projects/
+permalink: /home-lab/install-okd/
+title: Installing OpenShift
-description: Kubernetes Home Lab Projects with OpenShift and OKD
+description: Installing UPI OpenShift on Intel NUC with OKD
-classes: wide
+tags:
+  - openshift install
+  - okd install
+  - kubernetes install
+  - kvm
 ---
 This page has been deprecated, it has been retained for Search links only.